Ear Stretching Guide | How To Stretch / Gauge Your Ears

 Every person's ear lobes are different and have different elasticity.
 However, we won't know what exactly that point is until we reach it.

-Have you stretched too far and are scared that your ear lobes are never going to shrink down to standard size?
+Have you stretched too far and are scared that your lobes are never going to shrink down to a standard size?
 That’s possible if you’ve stretched to a very large size.

-After a certain point, there’s one way to get your ears back to normal and it's surgery.
-Something that you want to keep in mind before stretching is the fact that you may need surgery if you stretch too big and then change your mind.
-Another reason to take good care of your lobes!
+After a certain point, there’s only one way to get your ears back to normal, and it’s surgery.
+This is something to keep in mind when you begin your stretching journey and decide how far you want to take it.

 How Long Do I Wait Between Stretches?